krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 dynamics in a domain.

-Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts.
-It aims to ensure that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.
+Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts, and aims to ensure that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.